 A faculty member who has previously won the award will not be eligible to receive the award a second time.
 Members of Graduate Council may be nominated for the award, but in such cases, they must recuse themselves from the award deliberations.

 Nominees may not nominate themselves, but should be nominated by a department colleague on the graduate faculty or by the department chair.
 Nomination packages should include the following:

 - A summary of the nominee’s qualifications for the award;

 - A letter of nomination from a graduate faculty member in the nominee’s department;

 - A letter of endorsement from the dean of the nominee’s academic college; and

 - A minimum of 3 letters of support from students mentored by the nominee.

-The nomination letters should be addressed to the Chair of the Graduate Council, Dr. Lori Marks.
+The nomination letters should be addressed to the Chair of the Graduate Council, Dr. Brian Johnston.
 Documents are to be submitted as PDF’s using the online nomination form , no later than March 15th.

 Selection and Award Process

-All nomination packages will be reviewed by Graduate Council at the March meeting, and a winner will be selected in advance of the School of Graduate Studies Awards Ceremony in April.
+All nomination packages will be reviewed by Graduate Council at the March meeting, and a winner will be selected in advance of the ETSU Graduate School Awards Ceremony in April.